ca98am79/my-first-programs/README.md

 # my-first-programs
-Old pascal/basic programs I wrote in the late eighties or early nineties
+Old pascal programs I wrote in the early nineties